Zankoku-Okuno/technical-notes/notes/2022-01-17-000-strict-lang-lazy-semantics.md

 I think you would define the semantics of the language to be "lazy".
 You would have to be careful of the reduction of mutable cell allocation/control operators/message-passing a-la π-calculus, which are all the same thing anyway.
-However, "lazy" semantics does _not_guarantee a delay of evaluation: a compiler/interpreter is allowed evaluate expressions at any time, it does not have to _guarantee_ delay to the last possible moment.
+However, "lazy" semantics does _not_ guarantee a delay of evaluation: a compiler/interpreter is allowed evaluate expressions at any time, it does not have to _guarantee_ delay to the last possible moment.
 So, a compiler for such a language would be allowed—but not required—to force all function arguments before evaluating the body of the invocation.

-The reason I've but lazy in quotes above is that laziness seems to relate more to evaluation order than semantics.
+The reason I've put lazy in quotes above is that laziness seems to relate more to evaluation order than semantics.
 At least in my mind, evaluation order is a separate layer from the semantics of functional equivalence.

 For example, calling `f 1 (raise FooError)` could result in an error.
 However, if `f x y = x`, the compiler could inline `f` and naïvely β-convert, which would result in normalizing to `1`.
-Such a a strategy would only result in stuck or non-terminating terms becoming terminating.
+Such a strategy would only result in stuck or non-terminating terms becoming terminating.

 On the other hand, data constructors are (in a sense) primitives, and so cannot be inlined.
 I think we can be sure that a function that returns a datum will evaluate all the arguments to the constructor, and no data type will be accidentally lazy.